Walyalup Koort: History

 The new church was constructed and consecrated in 1882.
 It was funded in part by sale of the south-western corner to the Fremantle Council, and the sale of south-eastern portion, which was divided into lots.
 The council constructed the Fremantle Town Hall on the site it had purchased, between 1885 and 1887, whilst private enterprises constructed buildings in the south east of the square during the 1880s.
 These building were later demolished in 1929 to make room for an extension to the town hall.
-In 1881, High Street was extended along the right of way through Kings Square.
+In 1881, High Street was extended along the right of way through Walyalup Koort.

-In the 1960s, Kings Square was reinstated as a town square with the closure of High Street, between Queen Street, at the eastern edge of the square, and Market Street, 100 m west of the square.
+In the 1960s, Walyalup Koort was reinstated as a town square with the closure of High Street, between Queen Street, at the eastern edge of the square, and Market Street, 100 m west of the square.
 This was carried out as part of a traffic management plan for Fremantle, which included turning the streets around the square into a one way rotary.

 In July 2021, the name Kings Square was formally changed to Walyalup Koort following approval of the new name by the Minister for Lands.
 The new name, which means 'Heart of Fremantle' in the local Whadjuk Nyoongar language, was selected by Fremantle Council in June 2021 following a community engagement process.
-The name changed occurred despite community opposition and a written submission from Fremantle History Society stating that they did not support the renaming of this historical site.
+The name changed occurred despite community opposition and a written submission from the Fremantle History Society stating that they did not support the renaming of this historical site.